sanahmed/PhaME/docs/introduction/introduction.rst

 1. Selecting Reference genome:
 -----------------------------
 PhaME is a reference genome based tool where all input genomes and metagenomes are first aligned against a reference genome.
 As a first step in the PhaME pipeline, given a set of reference genomes in path set in parameter `refdir` `phame.ctl` file, one genome is picked as the reference genome.
 PhaME provides multiple options to pick the most appropriate reference genome.
 First, reference genome can be picked randomly from the set.
 Second, users can select reference genome from the list.
 Lastly, users can use MinHash option, which will calculate the MinHash distance between all reference genomes with each other and with input contigs and raw reads to pick a genome that has the shortest average distance with each other.
-MinHash distances are calculated using BBMap.
+MinHash distances are calculated using BBMap [Bushnell]_.

 2. Self-nucmerization to remove repeats from reference genomes:
 ---------------------------------------------------------------
-PhaME is built on alignment tool nucmer for genome alignment.
+PhaME is built on alignment tool nucmer [Kurtz 2004]_ for genome alignment.
 All genomes in fasta format that are complete and included as set of reference genomes are first aligned with self, called `self-nucmerization`, using `nucmer` to remove repeats within a genome.
 Following `nucmer` command is used for the self-nucmerization step:

 ::